-Contributing Faculty: Rajendra “Raj” Bordia (MSE, Clemson), Olga Kuksenok (MSE, Clemson), Hyesuk Lee (Math Sci, Clemson), Igor Luzinov (MSE, Clemson), Thomas Mefford (MSE, Clemson), Ken Shimizu (Chem, USC), Morgan Stefik (Chem, USC), Chuanbing Tang (Chem, USC), Qi Wang (Math, USC), Margaret Wiecek (Math Sci, Clemson), Sheryl Wiskur (Chem, USC)
+Contributing Faculty: Rajendra “Raj” Bordia (MSE, Clemson), NEW HIRE!
+Jessica Kelly (CBE, Clemson), Olga Kuksenok (MSE, Clemson), Hyesuk Lee (Math Sci, Clemson), Igor Luzinov (MSE, Clemson), Thomas Mefford (MSE, Clemson), Ken Shimizu (Chem, USC), Morgan Stefik (Chem, USC), Chuanbing Tang (Chem, USC), Qi Wang (Math, USC), Margaret Wiecek (Math Sci, Clemson), Sheryl Wiskur (Chem, USC)

 The overall challenge of Thrust 2 is to develop new generations of dynamic materials that can respond and adapt to external stimuli, leading to new knowledge and technological advances.
 Thrust 2 will develop sensing and self-healing polymeric materials that respond to environmental stimuli.
 These dynamic polymers will respond with macroscopic property changes resulting from chemical or physical structural reorganization including cleavage or restoration of chemical bonds, phase reorganization or conformational changes.
 Such advances will enable an array of applications, ranging from self-repairing polymers for structural applications, to new polymer-based sensors, to biomedical devices that release drugs or purify water.
 We will investigate stimuli important for applications such as thermal or electromagnetic radiation, environmental changes (solvent, pH, ionic strength, matrix), electrical or magnetic fields and mechanical stress.